borntofrappe/fullstack-d3/README.md

 Interactions are included with a tooltip and a couple SVG shapes.

-In terms of SVG, the highlight is shown with a `<circle>`, but also a `<path>` element recreating the selected country.
+In terms of SVG, a country is shown with a `<circle>`, but also a `<path>` element recreating the selection.
 The country is rendered first, to eventually show the circle above it.

 The `<path>` is recreated with the path generator function.